 What should I do with a suspicious piece of mail?

-• Don’t handle a letter or package that you suspect is contaminated
+- Don't handle the letter or package tat you suspect is contaminated

 ANTHRAX AND BIOTERRORISM

-o Anthrax is an acute infectious disease caused by the spore-forming bacterium Bactillus anthracis.
-Anthrax most commonly occurs in warm-blooded animals and can therefore infect humans.
+- Anthrax is an acute infectious disease caused by the spore-forming bacterium Bactillus Anthracis.
+Anthrax most commonly occurs in warm-blooded animals and can therefore infect humans

-o Symptoms of disease vary depending on how the disease was contracted, but symptoms usually occur within seven days of exposure.
+- Symptoms of disease var depending on how the disease was contracted, but symptoms usually occur within seven (7) days of exposure

-• Although anthrax can be found globally, it is more often a risk in countries with less standardized and effective public health programs.
-Areas currently listed at high risk for naturally occurring anthrax are South and Central America, Southern and Eastern Europe, Asia, Africa, the Caribbean, and the Middle East.
+- Although anthrax can be found globally, it is more often a risk in counties with less standardized and effective public health programs.
+Areas currently lists at high risk for naturally occurring anthrax are South and Central America, Southern and Eastern Europe, Asia, Africa, the Caribbean, and the Middle East.

-o Given the rapid course of symptomatic inhalation anthrax, early antibiotic use is essential – a delay, even in hours, may lessen chances for survival.
+- Given the rapid course of symptomatic inhalation anthrax, early antibiotic use is essential - a delay, even in hours, may lessen changes for survival.
 For those treated with antibiotics and surviving the risk of recurrence remains for at least 60 days without a course of vaccination.

-o The anthrax vaccine for humans licensed for use in the United States is a cell-free filtrate vaccine, which means it uses dead bacteria as opposed to live bacteria.
-The vaccine is reported to be 93% effective in protecting against cutaneous anthrax.
+- The anthrax vaccine for humans licensed for use in the United States in a cell-free filtrate vaccine, which means it uses dead bacteria as opposed to live bacteria.
 The vaccine is not currently available to the general public.
 (Anthrax vaccines intended for use in animals should not be used in humans.)

-o The vaccine should only be administered to healthy men and women from 18 to 65 years of age.
+- The vaccine should only be administered to healthy mean and women from 18 to 65 years of age.

 PROVIDED BY MICHIGAN DEPARTMENT OF COMMUNITY HEALTH